Evacuation Equipment Training Course

 Training Schedule Options

-Note: Afternoon sessions are limited to 2 groups to allow for preparation and debriefing time between sessions.
+Note: Afternoon sessions are limited to 2 groups (compared to 3 in the morning) to allow adequate time for equipment preparation, participant briefing, and instructor debriefing between sessions.

 • English language proficiency: Ability to understand, speak, read, and write in English